anuraktrajmathur/vehicle_modelling/README.md

 ## 📌 Conclusion

-This project demonstrates the importance of accurate tire modeling in vehicle dynamics simulations.
+This project demonstrates the importance of accurate tyre modeling in vehicle dynamics simulations.
 While the linear model is suitable for small-angle, low-demand maneuvers, the non-linear Pacejka model provides crucial fidelity under aggressive steering or high-speed conditions.

 ---